 - Conduct legal research and draft legal documents

-Criminal defense attorneys may handle multiple cases at any given time, so flexibility is important.
+- Criminal defense attorneys may handle multiple cases at a time, so flexibility is important.
 They must also be excellent written and verbal communicators with strong memory recall.

 Some defense attorneys focus their practice on one or two types of cases, such as juvenile defense or violent crimes.
 Others handle a diverse range of cases, from DUI to domestic violence to white-collar crime.
 Many defense attorneys work in private practice, while others are public defenders, representing clients who cannot afford to hire an attorney.